George B. Lyle

-George B. Lyle was briefly mayor of Atlanta during the month of May in 1942.
+George Browning Lyle (January 18, 1884 – December 14, 1948) was briefly mayor of Atlanta during the month of May in 1942.
 Roy LeCraw had fought a tough campaign against incumbent William Hartsfield and won on a slim margin but just a few months after taking office, he joined the army leaving mayor pro-tem Lyle until new elections could be held.
 In late May, Hartsfield was elected by a large margin being the only well-known candidate.
 Lyle died on December 14, 1948, at the age of 64.